 Slumber Falls Camp Summer Programs

 Slumber Falls Camp offers a variety of camps that provide age appropriate activities and curriculum for campers in a safe, loving, and nurturing environment.
 One of the strengths of Slumber Falls is the dedicated staff and volunteers who encourage children and youth to explore the beauty and vastness of God’s creation.
-Campers engage in dynamic daily lessons, fun yet deeply intentionally family groups, spiritual activities and worship experiences, and many skill building opportunities designed to foster competency and resilience.
+Campers engage in dynamic daily lessons, fun yet deeply intentional family groups, spiritual activities and worship experiences, and many skill building opportunities designed to foster competency and resilience.
 Slumber Falls Camp has come to symbolize a variety of images for past campers from a sacred environment to a place of healing and restoration to a fun and deeply enriching camp filled with incredible relationships.

 Finding the right camp can be tough.
 Descriptions of the camps are below.
 Also, our policy allows for campers a grade above or below the targeted group to register.
 This allows for more flexibility for siblings and friends to stay together if they desire.
 For exceptions beyond this policy, please contact the camp office.